TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 27/Job 27.3.md

 ---

-(For my life is yet whole in me, And the spirit of God is in my nostrils);
+(For the length of my life is still in me, and the spirit of God is in my nostrils);